How Percona XtraBackup Works¶

 FLUSH TABLES WITH READ

 LOCK.
-This feature is available in Percona Server 5.6+.
+This feature is available in Percona Server for MySQL 5.6+.
 MySQL 8.0 allows

 acquiring an instance level backup lock via the